masterwok/coinme-news/README.md

 # Coinme Technical Interview Project

 This repository contains the Coinme technical interview project for Android.
-This application allows users to search for news articles, view article details, and open articles within a [WebView](https://developer.android.com/reference/android/webkit/WebView). news articles are provided using [https://newsapi.org/](https://newsapi.org/).
+This application allows users to search for news articles, view article details, and open articles.
+Articles are opened within a [WebView](https://developer.android.com/reference/android/webkit/WebView). news articles are provided using [https://newsapi.org/](https://newsapi.org/).

 ## Architecture